department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/mas_appointment_display.md

   - CANCELLED BY CLINIC & AUTO-REBOOK
 - COVID-19 vaccine: Not shown
 - Booking notes: Not shown (can't be self-scheduled)
-- Cancelable: yes
+- Cancelable: Yes

 ## Community care

 These are VistA appointments that have `appointment.communityCare` set to true.
+This is basically a stub for tracking purposes.
+They are not returned in MAS and we do not want to show these if possible.

 - Appointment time: `appointment.startDate` or `vvsAppointment.dateTime`.
   - Date is in ISO format, in UTC
-  - Display in timezone of facility with id `appointment.facilityId`.
+  - Displayed in timezone of facility with id `appointment.facilityId`.
 - Location: Not shown
 - Clinic name: Not shown
 - Video link: Not shown
 - Providers: Not shown
-- Duration: `vdsAppointment.appointmentLength`
 - Status: Marked as cancelled if status is one of
   - CANCELLED BY CLINIC
   - CANCELLED BY PATIENT